Every business will face tough economic times - and some businesses are always facing

 them.
 On the right you will find resources to help you through.

-On the right, you will find more resources to fix your business, government assistance, funding options, and help if you have to lay off employees.
+Above, you will find more resources to fix your business, government assistance, funding options, and help if you have to lay off employees.

 - Now is the time to do (or re-do) your strategic business plan and then your operational business plan.
 For your strategic business plan, you need to compare your business with your industry.
 Is everyone having problems?
 If so, there will probably be a shake-out so only some of the companies survive.
 Is it time to partner to gain some operational efficiencies?
 If only your business is having problems, what are your competitors doing differently than you?

 Here are some resources within the Tools for helping with business strategy:

 incentives: or1482 Oregon Strategic Investment Program